ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 Optional<List<InputBox>> boxes = wallet.getUnspentBoxes(totalToSpend);
 if (!boxes.isPresent())
     throw new ErgoClientException(
-        "Not enough coins in your specified wallet" + totalToSpend, null);
+        "Not enough coins in your specified wallet to pay " + totalToSpend, null);

 // create a "prover", which is a special object that will be used for signing the transaction
 // the prover should be configured with your wallet's secrets, which are necessary to generate signatures (aka proofs)